Gluten Free Traditional Irish Soda Bread

 Choose Gluten Free, Non-GMO & Organic Ingredients.

-- 480g (17 oz) Flour Farm Bread Flour Blend (4 C – 2 T) see blog above or click on the link and follow directions for dairy free version
+- 480g (17 oz) Flour Farm Bonus Flour Blend for Specialty Breads (4 C – 2 T spoon & level) click on the link and follow recipe directions – DO NOT use Flour Farm flour without blending first

 - 3 T Cane Sugar (42g)